 Minor Works Projects

 Minor Works Projects such as fences, accessory buildings 100 square feet or less, and additions or alterations to accessory buildings of 100 square feet or less do not require approval by the HPC.
 The Code Enforcement Officer must approve such projects.
-Please contact the City Permitting Concierge Coordinator for permitting process.
+Please contact the Planner & Permit Services Coordinator for permitting process.

 Some applications to the HPC may also require a building permit.
 Similarly, interior and exterior work not reviewed by the HPC may still require a building a permit.
-Please contact the City Planner to determine the proper procedure for a specific project.
+Please contact the Planner & Permit Services Coordinator to determine the proper procedure for a specific project.